-The center outlet section may be swiveled downward for better hose alignment and drainage.

-NOTE: Always keep service access passage closed while utility connection is not in use
+NOTE: The drain outlet swivels downward for better hose alignment and drainage.
+Always keep service access passage closed while utility connection is not in use.

-When using a sewer hook-up, keep the dump valves closed until a tank becomes full or when preparing to leave the site.
+When using a sewer hook-up, keep the Black and Gray Waste Tank Drain Valves closed until a tank becomes full or when preparing to leave the site.
 This keeps the solids in suspension, allowing them to be carried out with the liquids when the dump valve is opened.
 If the valve is left open, the liquids will drain off, leaving solids in the tank.
 Should this accidentally happen, disconnect the hose, fill the tank about half full with water, and drive a few miles to dislodge the solids.
 A few starts and stops will aid in the process.
 Then reconnect the hose and drain in the normal manner.